omyllymaki/bank-transaction-analyzer/README.md

     ])
 ```

-When custom DataLoader and DataParser classes are created, they can be used simply by changing DATA_LOADER and DATA_PARSER variables in config.py file.
+When custom Loader and Transformer classes are created, they can be used simply by changing DATA_LOADER and DATA_TRANSFORMER variables in config.py file.